seven5/seven5.github.io/tutorial.md

 ## Prerequisites

 This document assumes you understand

 * Go
 * the basics of the web (HTTP, HTML, CSS, a bit about the DOM)
 * the basics of git
 * a tiny bit of PostgreSQL and SQL

-If you know how to type `make` when necessary, that's a plus.
-Some experience  with curl is helpful, but not required.
+* a tiny bit of curl

 Further, this tutorial assumes you are developing on a Mac using OS/X or a similar-enough Linux installation.

-You will need to have a version of Go installed that is at least 1.4.
-The recommended way to do this on OS/X is via brew.
+You will need to have a version of Go installed that is at least 1.6.
+The recommended way to do this on OSX is via brew.

-The PostgreSQL version doesn't matter too much, probably anything from 9.1 to 9.4+ will work fine.
-This tutorial was developed on PostgreSQL 9.3.
+The PostgreSQL version doesn't matter too much, probably anything from 9.1 to 9.5+ will work fine.
+This tutorial was developed on PostgreSQL 9.5.

-Any version of curl and make should be fine.
+Any version of curl should be fine.

 <a name="setup"></a>

+# One time bootstrap
+This section does not need to be repeated once it done once.

+You have to have go installed on your system, version 1.6 or higher.
+This tutorial was written with go 1.6.2.
+If you installed go in a "non-standard" place you'll need to know what you want GOROOT to be set to.
+If you don't know what GOROOT is, it's likely you can ignore it.

+You can test that your go environment is set up properly like this:
+{% highlight bash %}

+$ go version
+go version go1.6.2 darwin/amd64
+{% endhighlight %}

+Note that the last words can vary if you are on a different operating system or architecture from the author. `linux/amd64` is another common value for Linux users.

+We use `gb` to build this tutorial.
+You don't need any configuration to _use_ gb but you will need to insure its installed in your `PATH` somewhere.
+It is recommended to just put it in the same directory as your go binaries:
+{% highlight bash %}

+$ which go
+/Users/iansmith/go16/go/bin/go

+{% endhighlight %}

+A quick way to build GB on your system, if `go` is in your path, is like this:

+{% highlight bash %}

+$ mkdir /tmp/gb/src
+$ cd /tmp/gb
+$ GOPATH=`pwd` go get github.com/constabulary/gb
+$ GOPATH=`pwd` go install github.com/constabulary/gb
+$ ls -l bin/gb
+-rwxr-xr-x  1 iansmith  staff  11237452 May  9 14:10 bin/gb

+{% endhighlight %}

+You can now copy the binary `/tmp/gb/bin/gb` to any directory in your path.

 # Setting Up For Seven5 Development

-You need to layout the source code in a particular way to make various Go-related tools happy.
+You need to layout the source code in a particular way to make various Go- and Seven5-related tools happy.
 Create a directory structure for this tutorial like this:

 {% highlight bash %}